- Caregiver & Individual Interaction Consultation

-Initial sessions will focus on assessment of skills and goal development to provide direction for future sessions.
-Sessions are structured to address skills necessary for successful transition to college, employment, and community settings.
-Identified skills and interventions will be individualized but may be addressed in either an individual or group setting dependent on the targeted skill at that time.
+Initial sessions will focus on skills assessment and goal development to provide direction for future sessions.
+Sessions are structured to address the identified skills necessary for successful transition to college, employment, and community settings.
+Identified skills and interventions will be individualized but may be addressed in either an individual or group setting depending on the format best able to target the prioritized goals at that time.

-Example: An individual is going to live in a dorm for college, but he has an extremely difficult time with organization related to grocery shopping, cooking, laundry, dishes, etc. Sessions will be structured to address teaching these skills and developing supports for the individual to allow for independence and success in the dorm.
+Individual Example: An individual is going to live in a dorm for college, but he has an extremely difficult time with organization, time management and scheduling related to grocery shopping, cooking, laundry, dishes, etc. Specific skills and strategies to address would be identified through assessment, goal setting and practice during sessions with a HANDS trainer and between sessions (e.g., homework practice) to address identified skills and develop supports for the individual to allow for independence and success in the dorm.